craigsdennis/jq-workshop/installation.md

 For more installation options, see the [official jq download page](https://stedolan.github.io/jq/download/)

-Looking forward to hanging out!
+Let me know if you have any questions, and very much looking forward to hanging out with you!